ArgenissSoftware/jared-backend/README.md

 * [Install Docker (If not already installed)](https://www.docker.com/get-started)
 * Clone the Jared Back-End git repository (fork the repository first if you want to contribute)
 * Build and run the docker containers:

   `docker-compose up -d`

 # Run Database Migrations #
-1. With the Back-End up run this command to access to the shell of the container:
+1. Once the containers are running:

-   `docker-compose exec server sh`
+   `docker-compose exec server sh -c "cd src/migration; node migrate.js"`
-   You can access with Kitematic to.
-2. Go to the migration folder whit:
-   `cd ./src/migration`
-3. Run the sript:
-   `node migrate`

 # Git workflow #
 1. Update to the latest version of master - `$ git checkout master && git pull`